The statues in the jungle set are modeled after the board game pieces in the original Jumanji (1995).

 A rare ex-Military Land Rover 101GS can be spotted in one scene.
 The other Land Rover is a also milspec Defender 110s.

-Thirty-five years before this film's release, Colin Hanks' father, Tom Hanks, starred in the TV movie Mazes and Monsters (1982), where Hanks played a young man with a group of friends who play a board game which dangerously draws them towards the line between fantasy and reality.
+Thirty-five years before this film's release, Colin Hanks' father, Tom Hanks, starred in the TV movie Mazes and Monsters (1982), where Hanks played a young man with a group of friends who play a board game which dangerously blurs the line between fantasy and reality.

-Professor Oberon's bow tie in the film was made by Lisa Eaton (of bowtie.com), a woman in Kennebunk, Maine, where part of the original film was shot.
+Professor Oberon's bow tie in the film was made by Lisa Eaton (of bowtie.com), a woman in Kennebunk, Maine, where part of the original Jumanji (1995) was shot.

 When Fridge says to Alex, "Cindy Crawford, She like fifty years old!".
-Cindy Crawford was in fact during the filming of this movie.
+Cindy Crawford was in fact 50 years old during the filming of this movie.

 Martha/Ruby Roundhouse was foreshadowed in the original film.
 At the end of Jumanji (1995) when Alan Parish and Sarah Whittle meet Judy and Peter Shepherd again and also meet their parents.
 The name of Judy and Peter's mother is revealed as Martha.